Climate change adaptation and building resilience

 Climate change is now identified as a risk on the Corporate Risk Register.

-The Council has also started work to develop a Corporate Adaptation Strategy and Action Plan which will use the Adaptation Scotland’s Capability Framework for public sector.
+We have also started work to develop a Corporate Adaptation Strategy and Action Plan which will use the Adaptation Scotland’s Capability Framework for public sector.
 The Climate Change and Energy team will be working with Council officers and Members to develop a comprehensive plan which has resilience at the core.

 Resources and extra information